-Fun-filled Summer Activities List
+MN Summer Activities List

-I’ll make the concession that all seasons of the year have its particular charms and recommendations.
+I’ll make the concession that all seasons of the year have their particular charms and recommendations.
 But, making the most of summer, filling every day with pleasures of the season, comes with the territory here in Minnesota.
 My summer list consists mainly of simple pleasures, with a touch of the exotic to shake it up a bit.

-Now coming from a resident of the land of 10,000 lakes (actually it’s more like 11,842) it’s no surprise that water plays a dominant role in summer.
+Now coming from a resident of the land of 10,000 lakes (actually, it’s more like 11,842), it’s no surprise that water plays a dominant role in summer.
 Swimming, boating, fishing, sailing are all popular activities enjoyed on Minnesota lakes in the summer months.

 Go on a picnic.
 Attend a concert in the park.
 Play mini-golf.
 Play tennis.
 Run a marathon.
 Walk the dog.
 Play catch with kids.
 Ride a swing.
 Go rollerblading.
 Go surfing.
 Drink lemonade or ice tea.

-Be happy as a clam.
+Be happy as a Realtor.

 Visit a national park on free park day.

 Attend a baseball game.

 We were first introduced many years ago in a shop named Aquarius.
 My young hippie self found you nestling comfortably among the beads, Indian print skirts, and tie-dyed tees.
 Dull and brown, you didn’t have much going for you in the looks department, but you sure knew how to cosset my feet in comfort.
 After that, we became a regular thing and were seen together everywhere; shopping, at concerts, family events, cookouts, and the beach.
 Then you went away for a long time.

 Now Birkenstocks are back, baby!
 Despite their orthopedic dowdiness, fashionistas have these miracles of foot-cradling comfort trending again, and I couldn’t be happier!